RabuAme/KaiSen/README.md

  - Creat new repl
  - Upload 3 files to your Repl
  - Copy KaiSen.py to main.py and del KaiSen.py
+ - Go to Shell
+ - pip install pandas
+ - pip install discord
+ - pip install Flask
- - pip what u need
+ - And what all show in Shell
  - RUN
  - Go to UptimeRobot
  - Add new monitor